Owletti/owletti.github.io/Taneesha.md

 **Concerns**:
 - One group that could potentially be harmed is the people who are not as good with   technology or don’t have access to this technology
     - Either them or their school can’t afford it.
 Since they can’t use it, others are more likely to get an unfair advantage ahead of them
 - One way to lessen the digital divide with AR is offering use of AR in libraries, kind of like how people can use computers and printers in libraries.
-That way everyone has access to AR
+That way everyone has access to AR.

 ![image](/assets/images/taneesha2.png)